virocon-organization/virocon/docs/joint_models_estimating_parameters.rst

  * Wave height - wave period model recommended in DNV’s guideline on environmental conditions [1]_
  * Wave height - wave period model proposed by Haselsteiner et al. (2020) [2]_

+Additional model structures can be added to the predefined.py module.

 In the documentation's `quick start example`_ section a predefiend wave height - wave period model structure is used.

 Custom joint models